Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 ### 3.3 Usability Requirements

-User needs to have a clear idea where the rocket is Units shouldn't be really niche/hard to understand Correctly interpreting probability information from monte carlo Entering local weather data needs to be easy
+User needs to have a clear idea where the rocket is<br>
+Units shouldn't be really niche/hard to understand<br>
+Correctly interpreting probability information from monte carlo<br>
+Entering local weather data needs to be easy<br>
-Works around the world
+Works around the world<br>
-Needs to work without internet on site
+Needs to work without internet on site<br>
-Suggested launch angle can't have huge horizontal velocity Contact loss to the rocket should be clearly shown to the user
+Suggested launch angle can't have huge horizontal velocity<br>
+Contact loss to the rocket should be clearly shown to the user<br>

 See 9.5.12. for most systems this will be around one page.